Open to the public!

 The Moncton Museum's mission is to collect, conserve, study, exhibit and interpret historic and heritage material of Moncton and the surrounding area.
 The Museum explores and showcases many facets of Moncton's history through a variety of mediums: its permanent collection, temporary and travelling exhibits, research library and educational programs.

-The Moncton Museum offers guided bilingual tours to interested organizations, schools and groups.
-For more information or to book a tour, please contact Resurgo Place.
+Resurgo Place offers guided bilingual tours to interested organizations, schools and groups.
+For more information or to book a tour, reservations required.

 Workshops and Programs